rwl/pylon/doc/www/index.rst

 Credits
 -------

-Pylon is developed by Richard W. Lincoln (r.w.lincoln@gmail.com).
+Pylon is developed by Richard Lincoln (r.w.lincoln@gmail.com).

 The power flow and optimal power flow routines provided with Pylon are translated from MATPOWER_ by R. D. Zimmerman, C. E. Murillo-Sanchez & D. Gan.